My youngest cat collects things. Here’s Munchkin’s story:

 My research turned up another hypothesis that could explain why my cat collects things: Cats who collect and hide items are suffering from an emotional problem.

-This article suggests that when we adopt a cat or kitten, we don’t know what happened in their early development, and we can’t know what emotional difficulties our cat might be dealing with.
+This article about hoarding behavior in cats, suggests that when we adopt a cat or kitten, we don’t know what happened in their early development, and we can’t know what emotional difficulties our cat might be dealing with.

 I suppose this could be the case for some cats, but I would have to disagree in our case.
 We adopted our kitten, Munchkin, from Petsmart, and the organization that had fostered her was Juliet’s House.
 All their pets are fostered in loving, caring homes, and I believe our kitten was born into that environment.